96kevinli29/bics-PM-Labposter/README.md

       if (!topicId) return showMsg("Please select a Topic.", "error");

       if (topicId === 'custom' && !subtopic) {
-        return showMsg("For custom topics, you must enter the specific Title.", "error");
+        return showMsg("For custom topics, you must enter the specific Title approved by the TA.", "error");
       }

       const assignedMap = getAssignedMap();